software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # User story

 - For example, two separate user stories for a blog application could be the following:
-  - "As a content creator, I want to create a new blog so that I can start writing blog posts."
+  - "As a content creator, I want to create a new blog so that I can start writing blog posts"
-  - "As a blog reader, I want to browse list of blog posts of a blog so that I can find interesting posts to read."
+  - "As a blog reader, I want to browse list of blog posts of a blog so that I can find interesting posts to read"
-- A user story is written from the user’s perspective and commonly follows the following format:
+- A user story is written from the user's perspective and commonly follows the following format:

   > As [a user persona], I want [to perform this action] so that [I can accomplish this goal].